 The concept of concepts is difficult to define, but no one doubts that concepts are fundamental to mental life and human communication.
-Cognitive scientists generally agree that a concept is a mental representation that picks out a set of entities, or a category.
-That is, concepts refer, and what they refer to are categories.
+Cognitive scientists generally agree that a concept is a mental representation.
+Theories in psychology have concentrated on concepts that pick out certain sets of entities: categories.
+That is, concepts refer, and what they refer to are

+Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. categories.
 It is also commonly assumed that category membership is not arbitrary but rather a principled matter.
 What goes into a category belongs there by virtue of some law-like regularities.
 But beyond these sparse facts, the concept CONCEPT is up for grabs.
 As an example, suppose you have the concept TRIANGLE represented as "a closed geometric form having three sides."
 In this case, the concept is a definition.
 But it is unclear what else might be in your triangle concept.
 Does it include the fact that geometry books discuss them (though some don't) or that they have 180 degrees (though in hyperbolic geometry none do)?
 It is also unclear how many concepts have definitions or what substitutes for definitions in ones that don't.

 Our goal in this chapter is to provide an overview of work on concepts and categories in the last half century.
-There has been such a consistent stream of research over this period that one reviewer of this literature, Gregory Murphy (2002), felt compelled to call his monograph, The Big Book of Concepts.
+There has been such a consistent stream of research over this period that one critic of this literature, Gregory Murphy (2002), felt compelled to call his monograph, The Big Book of Concepts.
 Our task is eased by recent reviews, including Murphy's aptly named one (e.g., Medin, Lynch & Solomon, 2000; Murphy, 2002; Rips, 2001; Wisniewski, 2002).
-Their thoroughness gives us the luxury of doing a review focused on a single perspective or "flavor" - the relation between concepts, memory, and meaning.
+Their thoroughness gives us the luxury of doing a review focused on a single perspective-the relations among concepts, memory, and meaning.

 The remainder of this chapter is organized as follows.
 In the rest of this section, we briefly describe some of the tasks or functions that cognitive scientists have expected concepts to perform.
 This will provide a roadmap to important lines of research on concepts and categories.
-Next, we return to developments in the late 1960's and early 1970's that raised the exciting possibility that laboratory studies could provide deep insights into both concept representations and the organization of (semantic) memory.
-Then we describe the sudden collapse of this optimism and the ensuing lines of research that, however intriguing and important, essentially ignored questions about semantic memory.
-Next we trace a number of relatively recent developments under the somewhat whimsical heading, "Psychometaphysics."
+Next, we return to developments in the late 1960s and early 1970s that raised the exciting possibility that laboratory studies could provide deep insights into both concept representations and the organization of (semantic) memory.
+Then we describe the sudden collapse of this optimism and the ensuing lines of research that, however intriguing and

+Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. important, ignored questions about semantic memory.
+Next we trace a number of relatively recent developments under the somewhat whimsical heading "Psychometaphysics."
 This is the view that concepts are embedded in (perhaps domain-specific) theories.
 This will set the stage for returning to the question of whether research on concepts and categories is relevant to semantics and memory organization.
-We'll use that question to speculate about future developments in the field.
-In this review, we'll follow the usual conventions of using words in all caps to refer to concepts and quoted words to refer to linguistic expressions.
+We will use that question to speculate about future developments in the field.
+In this review, we will follow the usual conventions of using words in all caps to refer to concepts and quoted words to refer to linguistic expressions.